Public Interest or Vested Interest

 ii.
 Sick pay provisions.

 iii.
-Annual Leave provisions (although 50% could be
+Annual Leave provisions (although 50% could be cashed up).

 iv.
 Redundancy and termination provisions.